Inside the illegal abortion market: ‘I nearly touched hell’

 Zimbabwe’s tight abortion laws aren’t curbing demand, they’re driving them underground — and it’s about to get worse.

-SRHM article, Perceptions of misoprostol among providers and women seeking post-abortion care in Zimbabwe by M Catherine Maternowska, Alexio Mashu, Precious Moyo, et al. was recently cited in the below article by Bhekisa Health.
+SRHM article, Perceptions of misoprostol among providers and women seeking post-abortion care in Zimbabwe by M Catherine Maternowska, Alexio Mashu, Precious Moyo, et al. was recently cited in the article below by the Bhekisisa Centre.
 The study surveyed 42 doctors, nurses and general practitioners in 2012 and found that the majority favoured removing legal restrictions on abortion.

 Read the full SRHM study: